-Nothing wrong with twenty year olds, by the way: Fra Angelico was one, but that’s the year he entered the Dominican order.
+Nothing wrong with twenty year olds, by the way: Fra Angelico was one, and two years into his twenty’s he entered the Dominican order.
 That’s where his gift was discovered, in the long lasting tradition of art.
 He was trained as an apprentice, and his first notable piece was a visual echo of Lorenzo Monaco, which suggests that he studied under him.

 If Fra Angelico was born today, he would have a hard time finding anyone to teach him their craft, to be apprenticed, let alone to join an Order.
 The church would not be the first place a creative genius would look for to be trained in art.
 That statement alone reveals how much Christians have abdicated our responsibility to steward culture.